orioledb/orioledb/doc/concurrency.md

 Page eviction
 -------------

 Page eviction is forbidden for the page with a rightlink or without a downlink from the parent.
 Generally, both source and target of rightlink are forbidden.
 Therefore page eviction does not have to deal with rightlinks.
-Righlinks can connect only in-memory pages.
+Rightlinks can connect only in-memory pages.
 Consider the page eviction process in the pictures below.

 Step 1 depicts the initial state of part of the tree comprising parent page 1 and child page 2.
 Page 2 is locked and should be evicted.
 At this point evicting process should find and lock the parent page 1 using the page 2 hikey to find it.